broadinstitute/pooled-cell-painting-profiling-recipe/README.md

 The `Cells` ingredients represent morphology measurements for various cellular compartments for each segmented single cell.
 The `Spots` ingredients represent in situ sequencing (ISS) results used for "cell calling".
-Cell calling is the procedure that assigns a specific CRISPR barcode to an individual single cell.
+Cell calling is the procedure that assigns a specific CRISPR perturbation to an individual cell using barcode sequences read within `Spots` in the cell by ISS.
 Because the experiment is "pooled", there are thousands of CRISPR barcodes present in a single well.

 These measurements for both data ingredients are currently made by CellProfiler software (using customized Pooled Cell Painting plugins).